 - 1. Municipal wells directly supply nine (9) municipal water districts in Rock County.
 They include, The City of Beloit (9), The City of Janesville (9), Milton (6), Edgerton (5), Orfordville (2), Clinton (2), Evansville (3), Footville (3), and Fulton (1). - 2.
-Other Than Municipal wells supply 13 mobile home parks located throught the county. - 3.
+Other Than Municipal - wells supply 13 mobile home parks located throught the county. - 3.
 Transient Non Community wells primarily supply a number of businesses, parks, churches, and taverns.
 There are 154 Transient Non Community wells found in the county.
 There are two such wells located within the Town.
-They are associated with commercial or industrial businesses (Ryan Incorporated). - 4.
+One at the Rock Prairie United Presbyterian Church and the other at Prairie Woods Golf Course. - 4.
 Non Transient Non Community wells serve nine (9) stand alone school buildings located throughout the county. - 5.
 Private wells are generally owned and operated by residential property owners.
 No permits were needed from the Wisconsin Department of Natural Resources (DNR) to construct these wells.
 Currently, the Rock County Health Department has permitting authority in rural areas and estimates that here are approximately 16,000 to 17,000 private wells within the county.
-Areas in the Town that are within the City Of Janesville sewer service area are subject to City review.

 Map 5.2 (Below) depicts location of public wells in the vicinity of the Town and depth to groundwater.
-Also shown in the northwest corner of the Town are zones of contribution which indicate the surface area that contributes rainfall to the groundwater for a particular well site and the approximate period of time it takes to reach the well site.
+Also shown in the west central portion of the Town are zones of contribution which indicate the surface area that contributes rainfall to the groundwater for a particular public well site and the approximate period of time it takes to reach the well site.

-Map 5.2: Water Supply Town of La Prairie
+Map 5.2: Water Supply Town of Johnstown